 The Red Wings haven’t ruled out bringing him back when he was traded to Florida.
 The winger hopped on Buffalo radio and said he’d be open to going back there as well.

-Detroit was maintaining contact with Vanek as recently as July 12, according to the Free Press, but need to spend roughly $6 million to bring back RFA forwards Tomas Tatar and Andreas Athanasiou, leaving little left over for Vanek.
+Detroit was maintaining contact with Vanek as recently as July 12, according to the Free Press, but needs to pay unsigned RFA forward Andreas Athanasiou.

 Position: Right wing